 These muffins have the crackly tops from a sprinkle of raw sugar that we all crave, and honestly taste just as good as their all purpose flour counterparts.

-Plus, they're mighty muffins!
-That means they're actually satiating thanks to all the healthy fats.
-But don't take my word for it!
+Plus, the dietitian in me loves that they're they're actually satiating thanks to all the healthy fats.
+But don't take my word for it...

 "These muffins are 5 star and then some!
 Perfect in every way.
 This recipe is definitely a keeper and I will make these on repeat.
 The flavor is right on point.
 Simple and easy to make; my son gave them a thumbs up." --Jackie